THE HOLLY AND THE IVY

 This is one of a series of medieval English carols on the subject of the rivalry between the holly and ivy vying for mastery in the forest.
 These two plants came to be associated with the sexes, holly being masculine and ivy feminine.
 In this carol, the holly is used to represent various aspects of Christ's life and the ivy is not discussed at all.

-Pastor Prange also pointed out that Sans Day Carol had a similar theme.
+Pastor Prange also pointed out that Sans Day Carol, "Now the holly bears a berry as white as the milk," had a similar theme.

 Editor's Note Concerning Holly And Ivy:

-Over the centuries, these distinctions have, to an extent, been blurred (but see this curious account from 1779: Holly-Boy And Ivy-Girl).
+Over the centuries, these distinction between the masculine holly and feminine ivy have, to an extent, been blurred (but see this curious account from 1779: Holly-Boy And Ivy-Girl).
 Holly and ivy became less the battleground and more the backdrop, although their decorative uses may also be of very ancient origin.

 But holly, ivy and the other natural decorations of Christmas had their time as decorations, and that time only.
 Thus, the poet Robert Herrick (1591-1674) would write that on February 2nd, the Feast of the Purification (and the very, very end of the Christmas-tide):